What is Plasma Cutting ?

 UltraSharp is a process that is constantly being enhanced by Kerf Developments and its technology partners.
 The process uses proven material databases to consistently cut components of the highest possible quality.
 The system works out the most appropriate speeds and feed, gas pressures and most appropriate lead-in and lead-out strategies for a given component or nest of components.

-The UltraSharp plasma cutting process should be considered as a cost effective alternative to laser for a large majority of fabrication applications.
+UltraSharp plasma cutting process should be considered as a cost effective alternative to laser for a large majority of fabrication applications.

 Plasma